Three arrested over death of Kiwi dad Alan Culverwell shot by pirates in Panama

-Three people have been arrested over the murder of Kiwi man Alan Culverwell, who was shot at close range with a shotgun when pirates boarded his family's boat in Panama.
+Three people have been arrested over the death of Kiwi man Alan Culverwell, who was shot at close range with a shotgun when pirates boarded his family's boat in Panama.

 Culverwell's wife Derryn Culverwell was also slashed with a machete in the attack, while one of the couple's twin daughter also received a knock to her head.